-He achieved heroic status in his own time and ever since because he grew up in poverty, and achieved so much as a largely self-taught polymath, rising from jobbing stonemason to national newspaper editor and literary lion.
+Miller became a leading popular science writer, with numerous books and essays to his name.
+This was quite an achievement, given that he grew up in poverty and was a largely self-taught polymath, rising from jobbing stonemason to national newspaper editor and well-known writer.
+He was intrigued not just by geology, but by Scotland's wide and varied landscapes and how people interacted with them, and also by folklore and fairytales.
+He was known locally in Cromarty as a 'sennachie' (storyteller).
 His life brought triumphs in science and literature, in journalism, and for his evangelical Christian faith.
-But it was also beset with tragedy and conflict, and he would die by his own hand at the age of only 54.
+But it was also beset with tragedy and conflict, and he died by suicide at the age of only 54, on Christmas Eve, 1856.

 Hugh Miller stood just short of 6ft tall, a man of most striking appearance with a great mass of flaming red hair and "sapphire" blue eyes (according to his wife, Lydia).
-He was proud of immense physical strength, an epic walker, cragsman, and sea diver, but suffered terribly all his life from "the stonemason's malady," silicosis, and this ultimately played a key part in his untimely death.
-The picture to the left is a Calotype photograph of Hugh Miller as stonemason taken in 1843.
+He was proud of immense physical strength, an epic walker, cragsman, and sea diver, but suffered terribly all his life from "the stonemason's malady" - silicosis - and this likely played a key part in his untimely death.

-One of our key goals is to keep Miller's best writing in print.
+One of our key goals at the Friends of Hugh Miller is to keep Miller's best writing in print.
 As is common with all writers, his work goes in and out of fashion, and the only reliable source for obtaining many of Miller's books is public libraries.
-His autobiography My Schools and Schoolmastersis undoubtedly the best account of his momentous boyhood and youth.
+His autobiography My Schools and Schoolmasters is undoubtedly the best account of his momentous boyhood and youth.
 Most recent biographies by George Rosie and Dr Michael A Taylor are accurate and very readable.
-The wonderful collection of folklore, Scenes and Legends of the North of Scotland, gathered mostly by the fireside in his birthplace Cottage, helped to launch his literary career.
+Miller's wonderful collection of folklore, Scenes and Legends of the North of Scotland, gathered mostly by the fireside in his birthplace Cottage, helped to launch his literary career.

 Miller's classic geological work,The Old Red Sandstone, or New Walks in an Old Field, is shortly to be republished in new edition comprehensively introduced and annotated by Professor Ralph O'Connor and Dr Michael Taylor.
-His tour South of the Border, First Impressions of England and Its People, proved enduringly popular.
-Reprinting is anticipated of another most accessible travelogue, The Cruise of the Betsey, describing his epic voyages in the Inner Hebrides in the 1840s.
+His tour volume First Impressions of England and Its People, proved enduringly popular.
+The reprint of another most accessible travelogue, The Cruise of the Betsey, was released in September 2022, and in it Miller describes his epic voyages in the Inner Hebrides in the 1840s.

 For a more comprehensive list of relevant publications please see the Bibliography.

-Miller's work and reputation suffered a serious eclipse for most of the last century, when all his books fell out of, and stayed out of print.
-His geological interpretations of earth history were largely superseded by subsequent discoveries and research, and his faith-derived theories were soon proved unfounded with Darwin's publication of The Origin of Speciesthree years after his death.
+Miller's work and reputation suffered a serious eclipse for most of the last century, when all his books fell, and stayed, out of print.
+His geological interpretations of Earth's history were largely superseded by subsequent discoveries and research, and by the 20th century Darwinism was so popular that Miller's faith-based opposition to pre-Darwinian evolutionary theory seemed increasingly outdated

-However, from the closing years of the 20th Century, continuing on today and into the future, we have witnessed a very necessary, comprehensive and overdue re-evaluation of his worth.
-Publication in paperback in the 1990s of the autobiography and folk tales, edited by prominent Scottish author James Robertson, spurred on this revival.
-A series of academic conferences with international participation in 2002, 2008 and 2017 have confirmed his due place in palaeontology and the history of the science.
-A new Museum was opened at Miller House in Cromarty in 2004, telling the story far more clearly and comprehensively than was ever possible in the cramped Birthplace Cottage.
-Miller House will be refurbished anew in the next two years.
+However, from the closing years of the 20th Century, continuing on today and into the future, we have witnessed a very necessary, comprehensive and overdue re-evaluation of Hugh Miller's worth.
+Publication in paperback in the 1990s of both Miller's autobiography and his volume of folk tales, edited by prominent Scottish author James Robertson, spurred on this revival.
+A series of academic conferences with international participation in 2002, 2008 and 2017 have confirmed Miller's due place in palaeontology and the history of the science.
+The Museum was opened at Miller House in Cromarty in 2004, telling the story far more clearly and comprehensively than was ever possible in the cramped Birthplace Cottage.
+Miller House will be refurbished anew in the coming years.

-Most recently, we, The Friends, in partnership with the Scottish Geodiversity Forum, have launched a series of Hugh Miller writing competitions, which have brought forth outstanding new writings on the natural world.
-The first two competitions are embraced in a treasure chest of an anthology, Conversations in Stone, published earlier this year and reviewed in our magazine, Hugh's News, and on this site's Cabinet of Curiosities page.
-Other new initiatives are outlined in the MEET THE FRIENDS page.
+From 2015 to 2020, the Scottish Geodiversity Forum in partnership with The Friends of Hugh Miller and others, ran a series of Hugh Miller writing competitions, which brought forth outstanding new writings on the natural world.
+The first two competitions are embraced in a treasure chest of an anthology, Conversations in Stone, published in 2019 and reviewed in our magazine, Hugh's News, and on this site's Cabinet of Curiosities page.
+Other new initiatives are outlined in the Meet the Friends page.